phaustin/quantecon-example/book/docs/python_advanced_features.md

 # Program continues with various calculations using f and g
 ```

-This looks complicated so let\'s work through it slowly.
+This looks complicated so let's work through it slowly.

 To unravel the logic, consider what happens when we say
 `f = check_nonneg(f)`.